-In short, it’s the DRM that prevents us from enjoying Apple Music without Apple Music App or iTunes and downloading the songs to our local files.
-Therefore, to keep playing Apple Music after free trial, it’s necessary for us to remove the DRM from Apple Music.
+In short, Apple prevents us from enjoying their music without Apple Music App or iTunes and downloading the songs to our local files.
+Therefore, to keep playing Apple Music after the free trial, it’s necessary for us to learn how to record Apple Music.

-At present, the most popular Apple Music DRM removal tool is NoteBurner iTunes DRM Audio Converter, the flagship product under the well-known brand – NoteBurner, integrated the functions of Apple Music Converter, Audiobook Converter and iTunes M4P music converter.
+At present, the most popular Apple Music Converter is NoteBurner iTunes Audio Converter, the flagship product under the well-known brand – NoteBurner, integrated the functions of Apple Music Converter, Audiobook Converter and iTunes M4P music converter.

 Launch the program.
-Click button "+" on the upper left.
+Click button "+ Add" on the upper left.
 A pop-up window will show you all your music downloaded in your iTunes Library.
-Choose the Apple Music that you want to convert and then press OK.
+Choose the Apple Music songs that you want to convert and then press OK.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.

-Click the history button on the upper right.
+Click "Converted".
 Here you can find all the converted songs.
-And you can also directly go to the output folder to find the DRM-free Apple Music.
-Now you can transfer the songs to anywhere you like and listen to them any time with no need to subscibe Apple Music after the three-month free trial.
+And you can also directly go to the output folder to find the converted Apple Music.
+Now you can transfer the songs for enjoying anywhere you like and listen to them any time with no need to subscribe to Apple Music after the three-month free trial.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV, AIFF, and FLAC.